-2. Have the goalie get in a stance position as if he/she was playing - knees bent hands in front of the body, stick 12" from the skates.
+2. Have the goalie get in a stance position as if he/she was playing - knees bent, hands in front of the body, stick 12" from the skates.

-A perfectly fit stick will place the goalie's blocker next to his or her leg pad as shown in the picture to the right.
+A perfectly fit stick will place the goalie's blocker next to his or her leg pad, as shown in the picture to the right.

 The stick is too short if the blocker overlaps the leg pad, or if the heel of the stick comes off of the ice in a normal stance position.

 The stick is too big if there is a large gap between the blocker and the leg pad, or if the toe of the stick comes off the ice in a normal stance position.

 Curve Pattern Descriptions:

-- “Mid” Curve - curvature begins in the middle of the blade.
+- Mid Curve - curvature begins in the middle of the blade.

-- “Heel” Curve - curvature starts at the heel of the blade.
+- Heel Curve - curvature starts at the heel of the blade.

-As a general rule, sticks with a MID curve make it easier to play the puck, but make it a bit more challenging to shoot the puck higher.
+As a general rule, sticks with a mid curve make it easier to play the puck but a bit more challenging to shoot the puck higher.

-Sticks with a more OPEN curve, especially an open heel curve, make it easy to clear a puck high off of the glass but a bit harder to play around the net.
+Sticks with a more open curve, especially an open heel curve, make it easy to clear a puck high off of the glass but a bit harder to play around the net.

-BEGINNING GOALIES should start with a MID curve and then adjust from here, if necessary, based
+BEGINNING GOALIES should start with a MID curve and then adjust from here, if necessary, based on their style.

 Lie 13: Places the blocker board farther away from the body with the stick blade flat on the ice.